OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/how-to/create_a_bulk_assessment_for_submission_tasks.md

 Bulk assessment for groups is also possible for the course elements Task and Assessment.

 Proceed in the same way for group assessment.
-Select the desired group under the "Groups" tab and start the option "New bulk assessment" in the menu that appears.